 Wednesdays, 12:00-12:50 p.m. in ECOT 831

-The Herbst Program of Humanities is hosting a series of drop-in brown bag seminars for engineering faculty and staff throughout the academic year.
-Bring your lunch and join us to learn and share your thoughts and insights on a variety of great books.
-For more information, email email@example.com.
+The Herbst Program of Humanities hosts a series of drop-in brown bag seminars for engineering faculty and staff throughout the academic year.
+Bring your lunch and join us to learn and share your thoughts and insights on a variety of great books and other works.
+For more information, email firstname.lastname@example.org.